vashin1/SyncedUI/README.md

 * [Atlas](https://github.com/Cabro/Atlas/) The best version of Atlas, Atlas Loot, and Atlas Quest your going to find for the 1.12 client.

 ## Installation
 1. Backup your current Interface & WTF folders to a safe place.
-2. Unpack the ZIP & replace your Interface and WTF folders with the ones provided in the ZIP.
+2. Unpack the ZIP & replace your Interface and WTF folders with the ones provided.
 3. Rename the "your-account" folder to your account name in all caps.
 4. Rename the "Kronos" folder to the realm your currently playing on.
 5. Rename the "your-character" folder to your characters name, make a copy and rename for any alts on that account.
 6. Delete the WDB Folder
 7. Start WoW and configure Video, Sound, Interface, Keybinds and Macro's.
 Note: You can use pfUI to hover bind your bars.